dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 ```

 Note that the anonymous class *directly extends class A or directly implements interface A*.
 Only one direct supertype
-can be given in an anonymous class declaration.
+can be given in an anonymous class instantiation expression.

-Like is the case for local classes:
+Like is the case for local classes, anonymous classes:
-* if the enclosing method is an *instance method*, the nested class can access *all fields and methods* of the outer class
+* can access *all fields and methods* of the outer class, provided the enclosing method is an *instance method*
 * can access *final and effectively final* local variables

 Although we said that anonymous classes are special kinds of local classes, they can also occur *outside of method bodies*.

-Note that with the advent of *lambdas* in Java 8, anonymous classes are hardly ever used anymore.
+Note that with the advent of *lambdas* in Java 8, anonymous classes are rarely used anymore.

 ### Understanding polymorphism